Click to Skip Ahead

 Each dog may vary in their ability to handle the side effects of eating a stink bug.
 Typically, most side effects are minor and resolve in less than 24 hours.

-If there are more severe signs such as trouble breathing or continued vomiting that will not stop over time, these signs would warrant a call to your dog’s veterinarian.
-Theoretically, a dog could eat so many bugs that they form a hard mass (called a bezoar) that could get stuck in their digestive tract—though this is highly unlikely.
-Remember, if one’s pet is showing severe signs, or if one has any questions, it’s never the wrong answer to contact your dog’s vet.
+If there are more severe signs, such as trouble breathing or continued vomiting, these signs should warrant a call to your dog’s veterinarian.
+Theoretically, a dog could eat so many bugs that they form a hard mass (called a bezoar) that could get stuck in their digestive tract, although this is highly unlikely.
+Remember, if one’s pet is showing severe signs, or if you have any questions, it’s never the wrong answer to contact your dog’s vet.

 Conclusion